 - Balance sheet: Your balance sheet is a snapshot of your business’s financial position—at a particular moment in time, how are you doing?
 How much cash do you have in the bank, how much do your customers owe you, and how much do you owe your vendors?

-It's helpful to understand that these three statements work together to create a complete picture of your business.
+These three statements work together to create a complete picture of your business.
+Together, they're the foundation of your key financial metrics.

 These articles explain the financial statements in more detail: